 The primary symptoms include heel pain, foot pain, stiffness, and tenderness.
 It can affect both athletic or sedentary people.
 What causes Plantar Fasciitis is repeated strain injury to the ligament of the sole of the foot.
 This can be from activities such as running, lifting weights, dancing or wearing shoes without arch support.

-Plantar Fasciitis is very common, so much so that orthoinfo.org stated that there are over 2 million cases of Plantar Fasciitis in the United States every year.
-Some cases are mild enough that they can be resolved by using conservative measures, as the Mayo Clinic suggests, maintaining a healthy weight, choosing supportive shoes or changing your sport.
-However, other cases may have such debilitate pain that they require professional help.
+Plantar Fasciitis is very common.
+Just how common is it?
+According to Orthoinfo.org, there are over 2 million cases of Plantar Fasciitis in the United States every year.
+Some cases are mild enough that they can be resolved by using conservative measures.
+For example, the Mayo Clinic suggests maintaining a healthy weight, choosing supportive shoes or changing your sport.
+However, other cases may have such debilitating pain that they require professional help.

-Mark McCoy, DPT and owner of Performance Physical Therapy says “we help a lot of folks with plantar fasciitis and most respond really well to physical therapy.”
-He said treatment could consist of modalities like ultrasound phonophoresis, iontophoresis, electrotherapy and some good old fashion ice.
-“Soft tissue mobilization and stretching are also key to changing and healing the tissue.”
+Mark McCoy, DPT and owner of Performance Physical Therapy says, “We help a lot of folks with plantar fasciitis and most respond really well to physical therapy.”
+Treatment may consist of modalities like ultrasound phonophoresis, iontophoresis, electrotherapy and some good old fashion ice.
+He also added, “Soft tissue mobilization and stretching are also key to changing and healing the tissue.”

 We will work with you and your schedule to get you the care — and the results you deserve.

 Come join the family!
 We have four locations; J Street, Rancho Cordova, Roseville and Folsom.